Danylo Terpylo: Against the Bolsheviks

 On February 5, 1919, the Bolsheviks occupied Kiev.
 In April 1919, relying on the support of the population, Terpylo began a fight against the Bolshevik occupying power, which in March declared the Green movement outlawed.
 The Green army occupied Trypillia and killed the Bolshevik agitators there.

 Terpylo formed part of the underground All-Ukrainian Revolutionary Committee and became the military commissioner of the Revolutionary War.
 In his address "To the peasants and workers of Ukraine", Terpylo emphasized: "We are striving for this: Ukraine must be independent...".

-On April 8–10, 1919 Terpylo briefly occupied Kiev, supporting a socialist uprising against the Bolsheviks, largely paralyzing the Bolshevik structures in the city.
+On April 8–10, 1919 Terpylo briefly occupied Kyiv, supporting a socialist uprising against the Bolsheviks, largely paralyzing the Bolshevik structures in the city.

 The Green detachments were named “First Kyiv Soviet Division”.
 And already in the summer the rural areas surrounding Kyiv completely passed into the hands of the rebels.
 In early May, the Green Army was defeated by the Bolsheviks in Chernihiv.

 In May 1919, Bolshevik authorities threw a rebel detachment of 21,000 Red Army soldiers against the rebels.
 The Reds launched even the Dnieper Flotilla against the rebels.
 By May 14–16, Terpylo was expelled from the area, and his army dispersed – reduced to two thousand, and broken up into small detachments.
 At the end of May 1919, the Council of People's Commissars of Ukraine announced a reward for Terpylo's head, dead or alive, in the amount of 50 thousand rubles.
 At the beginning of June 1919, Green moved to the left bank of the Dnieper, where they fought a guerilla war against the Bolsheviks.

 In Pereyaslav, on July 15, 1919, in the presence of the local people and his army, Terpylo cancelled the Pereyaslav Agreement for "reunification" with Moscow.
 At this time, his strength was measured by about 30 thousand Cossacks.
 Terpylo's troops committed numerous pogroms.
 This includes participation in the pogrom at Trypillya, alongside the White Guard, which included atrocities such as the killing of children and elderly people.
 The Trypillya pogrom resulted in the complete evacuation of all Jews from the town.
 Elias Heifetz estimates that Terpylo's troops killed about 2,000 people in 15 pogroms.